daniel-om-weber/fransys_supplement/Readme.md

 # FranSys: A Fast Non-Autoregressive Recurrent Neural Network for Multi-Step Ahead Prediction
 This repository contains the code to recreate the experiments of the paper "FranSys - A Fast Non-Autoregressive Recurrent Neural Network for Multi-Step Ahead Prediction" by Daniel O.M.
 Weber, Clemens Gühmann, and Thomas Seel.
+Additionally to the code we also provide a [pre-built Docker image](https://hub.docker.com/layers/pheenix/fransys_supplement/submission/images/sha256-7f69a6828aa79a6f19a5031134628ebe78ae32a8bb95e1b4da413c0395a345d2?tab=layers), which reproduces the experimental environment, with code, dependencies, and datasets independently from changes of any software versions or package managers.

 ## Abstract
 Neural network-based non-linear system identification is a promising approach for various multi-step-ahead prediction tasks, such as model predictive control and digital twins, where the relevant system dynamics are unknown or difficult to model.
 These tasks often require models that are not only accurate but also fast to train and use.
 Although current state-of-the-art neural network-based system identification methods can identify accurate models, they are too slow when scaled large enough for high accuracy.